openedx/docs.openedx.org/source/developers/how-tos/maintain-a-repo.rst

 .. warning::

-   Sometimes github teams are used to group multiple repos together and the CCs wiki lists the team instead of each individula repo.
-The teams that are used for acess should be listed at the top of the wiki page.
+   Sometimes github teams are used to group multiple repos together and the CCs wiki lists the team instead of each individual repo.
+The teams that are used for access should be listed at the top of the wiki page.

    You can also make an `Axim Request`_ to get a snapshot of the what users and teams currently have access to your repo if you need more details or have